-She holds a bachelor’s degree in education from Northeast Missouri State University, a master’s degree in library/information science from the University of Missouri-Columbia and a doctoral degree in education from the University of Idaho.
+She holds a bachelor’s degree in Sociology and a master’s degree in Spanish from California State University, Sacramento, and a doctoral degree in educational leadership from the University of California, Davis.

 Vice President of Learning - Spokane Falls Community College

-Acting Vice President of Student Services- Spokane Falls Community College
+Vice President of Student Affairs - Spokane Falls Community College